Jamo85/Building-AI/README.md

 ## Challenges

-As this would be a platform which gatheres data from other platforms, it needs to be integrated to them.
-I don't know if it is possible..
+As this would be an app which gatheres data from other platforms, it needs to be integrated to them.
+I don't know if it is possible.. and I don't know if someone already has done a similar app.